Paul Buckmaster: Studio work

 and contributed orchestral collaborations on a number of early albums by Elton John (1969–72), as well as on the songs "Sway" and "Moonlight Mile" on The Rolling Stones' album Sticky Fingers (1971).
 Buckmaster contributed string and horn arrangements to Leonard Cohen's 1971 album, Songs of Love and Hate.

-He also helped Miles Davis with the preparation of On the Corner (1972) and wrote the arrangements for the studio sessions, in which he also participated, at Davis' request, by humming bass lines and rhythms to lead the musicians.
+He assisted Miles Davis with the preparation of On the Corner (1972) and wrote the arrangements for the studio sessions, in which he also participated, at Davis' request, by humming bass lines and rhythms to lead the musicians.
 These arrangements were often used as a starting point to be transformed until what was being played bore no resemblance to what he had written.
 This was in keeping with the Stockhausian approach that Buckmaster and Davis had discussed in the weeks leading up to the session.

 Film work

+As a member of Third Ear Band, Buckmaster co-wrote and performed on Music from Macbeth, the soundtrack album to Roman Polanski's film Macbeth (1972).
 Buckmaster wrote some instrumental tracks for Harry Nilsson's film Son of Dracula (1974).
-He also played with Bowie and his band in the recordings for the original soundtrack to the science fiction film The Man Who Fell to Earth (1976), in which Bowie starred as Thomas Jerome Newton.
+He also played with Bowie and his band in unused recordings for the science fiction film The Man Who Fell to Earth (1976), in which Bowie starred as Thomas Jerome Newton.
 Buckmaster stated in Mojo magazine's feature "60 Years of Bowie", that he had played cello on the original soundtrack recordings, on which Carlos Alomar, J. Peter Robinson and others were also included:

 Later, the film's director Nicolas Roeg decided not to use the recordings but rather existing songs as the soundtrack for the movie.

 In 1995 Buckmaster composed, orchestrated, conducted and produced the original score to Terry Gilliam's 12 Monkeys.
 He also composed the score for the 1997 film Most Wanted.

 Personal life

-Buckmaster's siblings are Rosemary and Adrian.
-He married Diana Lewis in 1970, divorced three years later.
-From a relationship with Rosalie Van Leer, they had a son Banten.
-Buckmaster died on 7 November 2017 in Los Angeles.
+Buckmaster had two siblings, Rosemary and Adrian.
+He married Diana Lewis in 1970; they divorced three years later.
+From a relationship with Rosalie Van Leer, he had a son, Banten.
+Buckmaster died on 7 November 2017, aged 71, in Los Angeles from undisclosed causes.

 Awards

-Buckmaster won the 2002 Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s) for Drops of Jupiter.
+Buckmaster won the 2002 Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s) for his work on American rock band Train's 2001 single "Drops of Jupiter".